rghetti/Network_modeling/README.md

 # Network_modeling
-Modeling the evolutions of highly correlated network with QAP and ERGM models
+Modeling the evolutions of highly correlated network with QAP, ERGM and SAOM models.